MicrosoftDocs/customer-insights/topics/concepts-terminology.md

 ## Derived signal

-A derived signal is a virtual view of a base signal.
+A virtual view of a base signal.
 These are generally used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.

 ## Environment